betfair-datascientists/betfair-datascientists.github.io/src/autoTools/GeeksToyinstallationandsetup.md

-﻿# Geeks Toy: Installation and Set-up
+﻿# Geeks Toy: Installation and setup

 Geeks Toy is a 3rd party program that uses the Betfair API.
 Essentially, it is a dedicated platform that can utilise the Exchange in ways the website and mobile app cannot.
-It is built to be able to enhance the experience of the Exchange for the punters and potentially increase the amount the punters benefit from the exchange.
+It is built to be able to enhance the experience of the Exchange for the punters and potentially increase the amount the punters benefit from the Exchange.
 This guide aims to help get a better look into Geeks Toy and how to set it up and take a further look into the features that it offers.

+---
-## **Installation**
+## Installation
 So, Geeks Toy sounds like something to check out, but how is it installed on my device?
 It is worth noting that Geeks Toy is only available on a computer or laptop and is not available for mobile devices.
 With that being said, let us look into how to install Geeks Toy.

 1. Open your browser of choice.